dy1anbird/portfolio/README.md

 # Portfolio
 This repository contains my projects from school, certificates, and some personal projects.
-This repo is being managed 100% in the terminal to practice Linux/command line practice.
+This repo is being managed 100% in the terminal to practice Linux/command line.

 ## Cybersecurity
 - Google Cybersecurtiy Certificate